 For a more natural border, you can plant a series of trees, bushes, or tall shrubbery to give your backyard a little more privacy.
-This is often referred to as a “living fence”.
+This is often referred to as a “living fence” and there are several plants for backyard privacy to choose from.
 If you don’t want to spend the fall months raking up leaves, it may be a good idea to choose evergreen trees or bushes.
 You can also keep it all uniform by using one tall hedge to border your property.

 You will also need to consider property lines.
 Whatever you decide to plant needs to remain on your property.
 So, if you decide to plant trees to act as a natural border, you’ll need to account for growth and plant them far enough on your property that they will not extend into your neighbor’s property as they grow.

 For some added privacy to your backyard, without completely closing it off, a screened-in patio can be the perfect solution.
 A screened-in or enclosed patio allows you to enjoy time in your backyard with the added comfort of privacy.

 You will be able to fully relax without having to worry about prying eyes or being interrupted by interactions with your neighbors.
 You may enjoy interacting with your neighbors, but everyone needs a break every now and then.
 A screened-in patio can help you create that perfect private sanctuary in your backyard.

 As you’re planning out and positioning your custom home, take some time to consider your backyard.
 A fence is one of the backyard must-haves that can provide privacy or just a secure boundary for your property.
 If you need a border, but aren’t worried about privacy, there are a ton of fencing options available.